stefangweichinger/ansible-rclone/README.md

 1. Clone this repo into your local roles-directory or install via `ansible-galaxy install stefangweichinger.ansible_rclone`
 2. Add role to the hosts you want rclone installed to.

+## Supported Platforms

+(2020-may-11)

+* CentOS 7,8
+* Debian 8,9,10
+* Fedora 30,31 (32 coming soon, I hope ... some tests failed)
+* Ubuntu 1604,1804,2004

+Some older releases also work with this role, but I decided to remove some of them from `galaxy_info`.
+PRs welcome, but we can't test on every platform.

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):